crashappsec/chalk/src/docs/howto-sbom-registry.md

 > ❗ By default, when you run `chalk extract` on an artifact to report
 > on it, it will not show all the contents, just a small summary.
 You
-> must inspect the Chalk report in the chalk.log file.
+> must inspect the chalk report in the chalk.log file.

 ### Step 2 - Configuring Your SBOM Registry Destination

 You can also read the complete help guide, [Configuring Chalk Reports]().

-To send the SBOM metadata to a data destination or sink of your choice, you simply include `key.SBOM.use = true` in your Chalk [reports template](TODO-what-is-a-template) and set `run_sbom_tools=true` in the corresponding [config file](TODO-what-is-a-config).
+To send the SBOM metadata to a data destination or sink of your choice, you simply include `key.SBOM.use = true` in your chalk [reports template](TODO-what-is-a-template) and set `run_sbom_tools=true` in the corresponding [config file](TODO-what-is-a-config).